A semi-analytical $x$-space solution for parton evolution -- Application to non-singlet and singlet DGLAP equation: Conclusion and Outlook

 An idea worth investigating might be the use of machine learning techniques for the task of cut-off optimization.
 As a starting point, the impact of a cut-off fitted by a neural net for the DGLAP case could be assessed by comparing with the two-parameter cut-off used in this work.

 \acknowledgments We thank Dominik Bammert for inspiring this work.
 We are grateful to Werner Vogelsang for useful comments during all stages of this work.
+We also thank Andrea Simonelli for useful discussions regarding the application of the Magnus expansion.
 The authors acknowledge helpful comments by Johannes Bl\"umlein regarding the literature of state-of-the-art calculations of QCD splitting functions and the running coupling.
 This work has been supported by Deutsche Forschungsgemeinschaft (DFG) through the Research Unit FOR 2926 (project 409651613).
 J.H. is grateful to the Landesgraduiertenf\"orderung Baden-W\"urttemberg for supporting her research.